Robust and Fast Decoding of High-Capacity Color QR Codes for Mobile Applications: Evaluation

 The results presented in Fig. \ref{fig:heatmap} show that HiQ decoder can, in most of the cases, successfully decode the HiQ code within 5 seconds with small variance (see the supplement for more detailed results).
 Fig. \ref{fig:heatmap} also conveniently shows the smallest printout sizes of the color QR codes with different content sizes that can be decoded in a reliable and rapid manner.
 Comparing the performance of different error correction levels, we can see that, in most cases, LLL and LLM outperform LLQ and MMM in terms of the smallest decodable printout size given the same content size.
 This suggests that it is not helpful to apply error correction level that is higher than $M$ since higher level of error correction not only increases the error-tolerant ability, but also increases the data density by adding more redundancies.
 More importantly, the comparison between the first two rows of Fig. \ref{fig:heatmap} demonstrates the effectiveness of the proposed CMI cancellation.
-In particular, LSVM-CMI not only outperforms LSVM in overall scanning latency, but also in minimum decodable printout size of the HiQ codes, e.g, with LSVM-CMI reduces the minimum printout size of 7700-byte HiQ code by 24\% (from $50\,\rm{mm}$ to $38\,\rm{mm}$). {Fig. \ref{fig:ip6p} (iPhone 6 Plus) and Fig. \ref{fig:ip7p_cmi} (iPhone 7 Plus) suggest that HiQ with LSVM-CMI can achieve similar performance using different mobile devices, though iPhone 7 Plus is faster because of a better processor.}
+In particular, LSVM-CMI not only outperforms LSVM in overall scanning latency, but also in minimum decodable printout size of the HiQ codes, e.g, with LSVM-CMI reduces the minimum printout size of 7700-byte HiQ code by 24\% (from $50\,\rm{mm}$ to $38\,\rm{mm}$). {We also conducted experiments using iPhone 7 Plus to evaluate our approach across different devices (see detailed results in the supplement).
+We find that HiQ can achieve similar performance for iPhone 6 Plus and iPhone 7 Plus, though iPhone 7 Plus is faster because of a better processor.}

 Lastly, we evaluate the performance of spatial randomization for HiQ (see Section \ref{sec:randaccu}) on a mobile device.
 Using Nexus 5 as a representative phone model, we compare the decoding performance on randomized and non-randomized HiQ codes of different content sizes and printout sizes.
 Specifically, we choose 6100-byte and 7700-byte HiQ code samples to do the evaluation.
 Fig. \ref{fig:acmcompare} presents the block accumulation behavior when decoding HiQ codes with and without randomization.
 One can observe that the randomized samples have higher starting point of successful blocks percentage and higher accumulation speed, while the decoding of the original samples easily fails.
 We also found that randomization also improves the decodability of HiQ codes, especially high-capacity ones.
 For instance, for 6600-bytes HiQ codes, the use of randomization pushes the minimum decodable printout size from $46\rm{mm}$ to $42\rm{mm}$, and cuts down the average scanning latency by over 50\% given certain printout sizes.